Traces in monoidal derivators, and homotopy colimits

 Writing out explicitly the Beck-Chevalley transformation above we obtain the horizontal arrows in the following diagram:

 Obviously, the diagram is commutative.
-In total we get that $h^{*}\circ i^{*}\overline{j}_{\#}l_{k}$ corresponds to the map which takes the $m$-summand identically to the $k^{-1}m h$-summand.
+In total we get that $h^{*}\circ i^{*}\overline{j}_{!}l_{k}$ corresponds to the morphism which takes the $m$-summand identically to the $k^{-1}m h$-summand.
 It follows that the trace of this composition is equal to

 \end{proof}